arulhuw/pd/pd1-week2/materials/PD1Week 2 Worksheet.md

 4. Once you’re on the website, look on the drop-down menu entitled ‘Step 1: Explore & Decide’, then select Career Assessment
 5. Scroll down and select the ‘Stress Management’ quiz

+- >## What was your final score?

+- > ## Do you think this reflects your ability to handle stress?
+Why/not?

 ## TASK 6
 >## [Watch the video “How to make stress your friend”](https://www.ted.com/talks/kelly_mcgonigal_how_to_make_stress_your_friend) up to 7.21 then decide which of the statements below is TRUE or FALSE: